TOUR TIMES TODAY: 10.30am, 12pm, 1.30pm, 3pm

 MESOZOIC

 Around 245-60 million years ago Britain once again submerged under the sea whilst dinosaurs roamed the planet.
 Fossils of sea life animals are still found today.
 Leaping into the Tertiary period Kents Cavern began to form around 2 million years ago with many of the major passageways being slowly hollowed out and then filled with water.
-(Check out the formation of the cave page to find out more).
-During the same era, the Cenozoic, another large mountain building event, occurs once more shaping the rocks along the Torquay coastline.
+During the same era, the Cenozoic, another large mountain-building event, occurs once more shaping the rocks along the Torquay coastline.

 The move into the Quaternary period meant lots of life in Torbay.
 The climate changed often and the area saw frequent glacial and inter-glacial periods.
 Interglacial's were times where the climate was warm and vegetated with lots of signs of life, including our human ancestors.
 During the glacial periods Torbay was a cold winter land that would have been difficult to survive in, even though it wasn't under any ice sheet like the rest of Britain.